elafontaine/smpp/README.md

 isn't responsible for the TCP/TLS (transport) layer, it's responsible for the smpp layer.
 So as long as you pass an ESME a socket object, we should be able to run an ESME over it.
 Same for SMSC.
 You can find an example of that in the `example` folder.

-How to use it ?
+How to use the library ?
 ---------------

-For now, I only did the decoding of a PDU packet.
-The encoding test are using it to reconstruct the exact same PDU through an "decode -> encode" stream of tests.

 Every PDU exchanged will be of type `PDU`.
-That type contains a `Header` which always contain the SMPP headers value.
+That type contains a `Header` which always contain the SMPP headers values.
 It also contains the `Body` which in turns contains a `mandatoryParameter` field for the mandatory SMPP parameter of the PDU command used.
 Finally, the `Body` also contain the `optionalParameter` field which is a map of the optional parameters present on the pdu.